Academic Honor Code

 * The term instructor may refer to any faculty or staff member

 III.
 Standards of Conduct

 Regardless of motive, student conduct that is academically dishonest, evidences lack of academic integrity or trustworthiness, or unfairly impinges upon the intellectual rights and privileges of others is prohibited.
 A non-exhaustive list of prohibited conduct includes:

-A. Cheating on Exams and Other Assignments
+A. Cheating on Exams or Other Assignments

-B. Committing Plagiarism and Using False Citations
+B. Committing Plagiarism or Using False Citations

 Plagiarism consists of quoting or copying directly from any source of material without appropriately citing the source and identifying the quoted material; knowingly citing an incorrect or fabricated source; or using ideas (i.e. material other than information that is common knowledge) from any source of material without citing the source and identifying the borrowed material.
 Students are responsible for educating themselves as to the proper mode of attributing credit in any course or field.
 Instructors may use various methods to assess the originality of students' work, such as plagiarism detection software.